manell0/couronne/testing.md

 5. As a new user, I want some features on the site:

+   - [x] I want to be able to register, Log-in and Log-out.

    - [x] I want to be able to register matches.

    - [x] I want to be able to see the league position.